 “It’s like making a baby.
 If you do it enough, it has to happen.”

 “I don’t care.
-I can feel him and know he wants me.”
+I can feel him.
+I know he wants me.”

 Casper had that kind of look, indeed.

-I took a shower and they were still going at it when I got dressed.
+I took a shower, They were still going at it when I got dressed.
 I went downstairs and had breakfast with Susan.

 Your friend didn’t stay last night?” she asked.